conp-pcno-training/SDC-LOSSLESS/_episodes/05-submit.md

     ```bash
     >> find derivatives/BIDS-Lossless-EEG/sub-* -type f -name "*.edf*"
     ```
+    > ## Note
+	> Files that are missing from this find command did not make it all the way through the pipeline.
+The log files for the job submission can be investigated to determine why a file did not successfully complete.
+These log files are located in 'derivatives/BIDS-Lossless-EEG/log/'.
+	>
+	> {: .source}
+	{: .callout}

 3. Now, you may copy these output files back to your **local** project directory.
 Make sure you are currently in your **local** project directory, if you aren’t already: